bnb-chain/greenfield-whitepaper/part3.md

 quit, all the transaction rewards that are not withdrawn will also be distributed.

-In summary, the overall logic should be very similar to Cosmos 0.46, except following changes:

-1. a proposal is needed for creating a validator.

-2. only self-delegation is allowed in the early stage.

-3. no token mint/inflation in rewards.

 #### 16.3.3 Create Storage Provider

-Anyone can submit a storage provider creation proposal first, the current active validators can vote on this proposal.
-After this proposal passes, the new storage provider needs to submit a creating storage provider transaction to become a storage provider.
+If the runner wants to be a storage provider, he/she should submit a create storage provider proposal, the current active validators can vote on this proposal.
+After this proposal passed, the new storage provider would be created automatically.

 Greenfield separates the roles of validator and storage providers.
 Although it is natural for the validators to maintain a meaningful and